smart-data-models/dataModel.S4BLDG/CooledBeam/doc/spec_FR.md

         model: https://schema.org/Text
         type: Property
     coilLength:
-      description: Property.
-Length of coil.
-Usually measured in millimeters (mm).
+      description: Length of coil.
+Usually measured in millimeters (mm)
       type: number
       x-ngsi:
         type: Property
     coilWidth:
-      description: Property.
-Width of coil.
+      description: Width of coil.
 Usually measured in millimeters (mm
       type: number
       x-ngsi:
         type: Property
     dataProvider:
-      description: A sequence of characters identifying the provider of the harmonised data entity.
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
       description: Entity creation timestamp.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
       description: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi: